 The name’s Bond.
-Gunnar James Bond.
-Licensed to… operate a Bond museum above a car-parts shop in Nybro Sweden.
+James Bond.
+Licensed to… operate a James Bond 007 museum above a car-parts shop in Nybro.

 The glamorous destination is a staple of the James Bond movie.
 But my quest for 007 has led me to the small Swedish city of Nybro, population 13,000, and to an auto shop on an industrial estate.

 When I arrive, snowflakes still melting on my clothes, I enter to find the place deserted and silent.
 I decide to take a look around.
 On the left-hand side of the garage space are shelves stacked with regular car accessories: brake disks, replacement headlamps, plastic bottles of motor oil and the like.
 Over on the other side of the room, however, things get considerably more interesting – there are martini glasses, packs of playing cards, bottles of aftershave, books, posters and other items of merchandise, every little bit of it etched, emblazoned, stamped or printed with a 007TM logo.
 Engrossed in all the Bond paraphenalia, I’m startled when a figure appears at the back of the workshop, scaring the living daylights out of me.

 I resist the urge to say I’ve been expecting him, and stretch out my hand in greeting.
 This is the man formerly known as Gunnar Schäfer, but following a successful change of name in 2007, now Gunnar Bond James Schäfer.
 To colleagues and locals, it’s plain Mr Bond, including at the neighbourhood pizzeria, where he convinced the owners to create a special 007 pizza.